Steinway Model S | Small yet Powerful

 Diminutive.
 Classic.
 A grand sound for a small space.

 Out of the seven basic sizes of Steinway & Sons Grand Pianos, the Model S is the smallest.
-Measuring 5’1″ in length, these miniature grand pianos are a scaled down version of its slightly larger sister, the Model M. Number 280968, the first Model S was completed at the New York Steinway & Sons factory on October 1st, 1935.
+Measuring 5’1″ in length, these miniature grand pianos are a scaled down version of its slightly larger sister, the Model M. The first Steinway Model S #280968 was completed at the New York Steinway & Sons factory on October 1st, 1935.
 The Hamburg Steinway factory soon followed and the first Hamburg Steinway S was completed in 1936.
 The small design of the Model S was a response to the growing demand for pianos sized for use in smaller rooms inside of homes.
-This petite design was one of the factors that helped the Steinway & Sons company survive the economic downturn of The Great Depression.

 Steinway Model S Grand Piano Specifications